tunbridgep/SteamCMDHelper/README.md

 2. SteamCMD has a bug where +force_install_dir refuses to work with spaces, meaning this will be placed in the "Half-Life" directory rather than the "Half-Life 2" directory.
 3. SteamCMD creates a separate steamapps folder inside our game folder, which means the Steam client won't properly recognise the game install, and won't be able to recognise partial downloads

-SteamCMD Helper automates this process in the following ways:
+SteamCMDHelper automates this process in the following ways:

 1. It fetches the correct steamapps/common folder name for a specified appid
 2. It creates the directory in the steamapps/common folder, then symlinks the steamapps folder inside it
-3. It calls steamCMD with the appropriate arguments
+3. It calls SteamCMD with the appropriate arguments

+It cleans up the symbolic links after creation, and is able to run multiple appids in sequence.

 ## Installation ##

 Simply download steamcmd_helper and steamcmd_settings.txt, then either invoke the script from it's directory or add it to your path.

-Please keep in mind your steamapps folder needs to be in a path with no spaces (the script will check for this), because of an existing bug in SteamCMD

 ## Usage ##

 SteamCMDHelper can be used to download multiple applications in sequence.
-It can be invoked with the following syntax
+It can be invoked with the following syntax:

     steamcmd_helper "<steamapps path>" <appid> { <appid> }...